 If you are an educator, other administrators and educators at your school may see any information you provide to us including your personal information.
 This allows every educator in a cohort to contact and coordinate with any other educator in the cohort.

 Sharing professional personal information

 If you are a professional, any company you work for or have worked for in the past with whom we have an agreement to conduct a volunteering partnership may see any information you provide to us including your personal information.
+We may learn about the companies you work for or have worked for in various ways including when you enter those companies into your profile, when you tell us those companies, when you email us support requests declaring those companies, when you use your companies' email addresses to register, when you access the service using channels only available to those companies, or in other ways.
 If the service permits you to post anonymously, we may not include any personal information about you in connection with that post other than your industry and location, and we will not include the anonymously posted content in any information we share with other users or partners.